 Introduce the queen as soon as possible, (towards the evening is best), and insert into the middle of the brood nest.
 Face the candy-side downwards, suspending the cage through the eyelet using a twig from the top of the frames.

 At this stage do not remove the plastic tab which allows the workers to eat the candy plug:

 Mated Queens: Leave 5 days alone, go back and remove the plastic tab, sometimes a little more fondant needs to be added.
 Leave a further week before carefully inspecting the colony.
 The queen should now have settled down and eggs and possibly some larvae should be present.

 Unmated Qu’s: Leave 3 days before removing the plastic seal.
 If there is still a

 chance of new queen cells being raised by the hive, after 5 days remove any further queen cells.
 Otherwise close the hive and leave

 alone for 3 weeks.
 It can take up to 4 weeks before queens mate

 and eggs are laid.

 The safest and most successful way to introduce a new queen (especially a Virgin) is to setup a mating nucleus hive.
-To setup - Before introducing the new queen: Take a couple of frames of sealed brood and a frame of pollen and honey out of the main hive.
-Shake in twice as many bees from the super box if possible (this reduces the risk of accidentally putting a queen in) Leave for several hours with a reduced open entrance and have a look to make sure there are enough bees remaining, if not, shake some more in.
+To setup: - Before introducing the new queen: Take a couple of frames of sealed brood and a frame of pollen and honey out of the main hive.
+Shake in twice as many bees from the super box if possible (this reduces the risk of accidentally putting in a queen) Leave for several hours with a reduced open entrance and have a look to make sure there are enough bees remaining, if not, shake some more in.
 The remaining young bees will accept a queen much better than older flying bees.
 Feed syrup as required.